 Any chore or maintenance that requires digging

 If you are hiring a contractor to do the work for you, it is the contractor’s responsibility to contact 811 two business days prior to digging.
-You may want to make sure your contractor has notified 811 before the work begins by requesting the ticket or notification number.
+You may want to make sure your contractor has notified 811 before the work begins by requesting the ticket number.

 811 is a FREE service!